Dhivya-SF4094/maui-samples/10.0/UserInterface/PickerDemo/README.md

 - **DialogBackgroundColor**: Customizes the background color of the picker dialog/dropdown
 - **DialogTextColor**: Customizes the text color of unselected items in the dialog
-- **SelectedItemTextColor**: Customizes the text color of the currently selected item in the dialog
+- **SelectedTextColor**: Customizes the text color of the currently selected item in the dialog

 ### Platform-Specific Implementations